hatchjaw/ananas/README.md

 ## Why?

-Because existing systems, such as _JackTrip_ and _Audio Over OSC_, either do not support multicast transmission, and were not designed with time-sensitive (i.e. sub-microsecond) applications in mind, nor those that entail distributed signal processing.
+Because existing systems, such as _JackTrip_ and _Audio Over OSC_, either do not support multicast transmission, or were not designed with time-sensitive (i.e. sub-microsecond) applications in mind, nor those that entail distributed signal processing.